vin-nag/Need-4-Screech/README.md

 1. `sudo service mongod start` to start the mongodb daemon server
 2. With your current working directory at the root of this repository, run `mongorestore --db need-for-screech ./db-snapshot` to populate your local database.

+_If_ you are having an issue running step 2 due to mongodb permissions, try the following:

+1. Open `/etc/mongod.conf` with your preferred text editor
+2. Disable authorization by ensuring the following is included in the configuration file:

+    ```
+    security:
+        authorization: "disabled"
+    ```

 ## Authors

 Alaa, Liam, Moustafa, Vineel, Riley